 Most adults need 7 or 8 hours of sleep each night to feel rested and alert.
 This is especially true for people age 65 or older.
 As you age, you may have changes in your sleep patterns.
 These changes can cause insomnia, or trouble sleeping.

-What sleep changes are common in older adults?
+Common sleep changes in older adults include:

-What is periodic limb movement disorder (PLMD)?
+Periodic limb movement disorder (PLMD)

 - Do not take naps longer than about 20 minutes.